 McKinney ISD strives to employ the most qualified applicant; therefore, applicants with valid Texas teaching certificates will be considered first for all open teaching positions.

 Anyone seeking educator certification in Texas must pass examinations of professional knowledge and subject matter knowledge approved by the State Board for Educator Certification.
-Approved examinations are Texas Examinations of Educator Standards (TExES), Texas oral Proficiency Test (TOPT), Texas Assessment of Sign Communication (TASC and TASC-ASL).
-In addition to passing the appropriate certification examinations, applicants for a Texas educator certificate must satisfy other requirements by following one of the several routes to certification outlined below:
+Approved examinations are Texas Examinations of Educator Standards (TExES) and Examination for the Certification of Educators in Texas (EXCET).
+To register for a TExES exam or to download a study guide, please visit the Educational Testing Service (ETS) website at www.texes.ets.org.

 These programs are usually delivered as part of a baccalaureate degree program.
 However, most colleges and universities have programs designed to prepare people who already hold a bachelor's degree and want to obtain educator certification.
 These programs may vary by institution.

-An applicant, who has been issued a standard certificate or credential from another state or United States territory, may apply for a Texas certificate.
+An applicant, who has been issued a teaching certificate or credential from another state or United States territory or another country, may apply for a Texas certificate.
 The credential must be equivalent to a certificate issued by the State Board for Educator Certification (SBEC), and must not have been revoked, suspended, or pending such action.
 SBEC will evaluate an expired credential provided it was standard at the time of issuance.
-A statement issued by another state department of education specifying employment or examination requirements will have the same standing as standard certificate.
+A statement issued by another state department of education specifying employment or examination requirements will have the same standing as a standard certificate.